Entertainment Tonight

 Entertainment Tonight (or simply ET) is an American first-run syndicated news broadcasting newsmagazine program that is distributed by CBS Media Ventures throughout the United States and owned by Paramount Streaming.
-ET also airs in Australia on Network 10.
+Having premiered on September 14, 1981, it holds the Guinness World Record as the longest-running entertainment news program on television.

+International versions of the show are distributed by Paramount Global Content Distribution.

 Format

 The format of the program is composed of stories of interest from throughout the entertainment industry, exclusive set visits, first looks at upcoming film and television projects, and one-on-one interviews with actors, musicians and other entertainment personalities and newsmakers.

 A one-hour weekend edition, ET Weekend (known as Entertainment This Week until September 1991), originally offered a recap of the week's entertainment news, with most or all episodes later transitioning to center (either primarily or exclusively) around some sort of special theme; though the weekend edition now utilizes either format depending on the episode, most commonly, the format of those broadcasts consists of replays of stories that were shown during the previous week's editions.

 ET Radio Minute, a daily radio feature, is syndicated by Westwood One.

-As of 2021, the program's weekday broadcasts are anchored by Kevin Frazier and Nischelle Turner, while the weekend editions are anchored by Matt Cohen and Nischelle Turner along with Frazier.
+As of 2021, the program's weekday broadcasts are anchored by Kevin Frazier and Nischelle Turner.
+Following the departure of Rachel Smith in September 2025, Frazier and Turner returned as anchors of the weekend editions.